humberto-ortiz/pelican-test/content/pages/teaching/compilers2018.md

 Students work will be evaluated on a 100% basis with the standard curve.

--        Participation in course forums (online, classroom), 5% final grade
+-        Participation in course forums (online, classroom), 25% final grade
 -        Homework, 25% final grade
--        Two partial exams, 50% final grade
+-        Quizzes, 25% final grade
--        Compiler project, 20% final grade
+-        Compiler project, 25% final grade

 ## Reasonable accomodations for students